-The date of discovery part of the statute of limitations is a time limit that starts counting down only from the time a victim of medical malpractice becomes aware of an injury.
+The date of discovery part of the statute of limitations is a time limit where the clock starts ticking from the time a victim of medical malpractice becomes aware of an injury.

-For example, if you had a piece of medical hardware left in your body after a surgery, but you did not experience any symptoms for 1 year, the time limit to bring a medical malpractice claim would only start counting down when you were made aware of the hardware left in your body.
+Let’s say medical professionals left a piece of medical hardware in your body after surgery and you did not experience any symptoms for 1 year.
+The time limit to bring a medical malpractice claim would only start counting down when you were made aware of the hardware left in your body.
 Sometimes, however, there are exceptions to this time limit.

-One of the most common exceptions is called the continuous treatment doctrine, mentioned above.
-The continuous treatment doctrine is an exception for people who received continuous follow-up treatment from the same doctor who made the original medical error.
+One of the most common exceptions is the continuous treatment doctrine.
+This is a rule that applies to people that have received ongoing follow-up treatment from the same doctor who made the original medical error.

-It is an important exception because victims of medical malpractice are not expected to sue the doctor who is treating them at the time, since this could prompt them to discontinue or provide substandard treatment.
-Therefore, the continuous treatment doctrine delays the countdown of the statute of limitations until the victim no longer receives continued treatment from the responsible doctor.
+It is an important exception since victims of medical malpractice are not expected to sue the doctor who is treating them at the time, since this could prompt them to discontinue or provide substandard treatment.
+Furthermore, it is assumed that the patient completely trusts the medical professional’s treatment techniques and is in no position to question them.
+Therefore, the continuous treatment doctrine delays the countdown of the statute of limitations until the victim no longer receives treatment from the doctor.

 The statute of repose is the maximum amount of time that can pass before you are no longer allowed to bring a medical malpractice lawsuit.

-This limits your ability to bring a lawsuit even if you have not discovered the injury, and even if you have been receiving continued treatment from the responsible doctor.
+This limits your ability to bring a lawsuit even if you have not discovered the injury, and even if you have been receiving continued treatment from the doctor responsible for the negligent acts.
 Usually, the statute of repose is 5 to 7 years, but, in some states, it can be as short as 3 years.